Thursday, 11 June 2026

 Local Wildlife Sightings, June 2026

 For as long as I can remember, Britain has been known for its endlessly variable weather and the British people have been known for endlessly talking about it.
 However, the variability is becoming more and more extreme.
 Following the record-breaking heatwave in late May, we were plunged into a fortnight of 'unsettled' weather in June, with frequent showers (sometimes thundery) or periods of rain and daytime temperatures in the mid-teens.
 By the 4th, more rain had fallen in my garden than in April and May combined, and by the 10th more rain had fallen than in the whole of spring (March, April and May).
 This reflects how dry those months were, because the rainfall for June was only average at this point.
 Whilst the rain was welcome news for farmers (and my garden), it did restrict my activities and the activity of much of the wildlife that I watch, in the month that provides the most general wildlife interest of the year.
-At the time of writing (11th) it sounds as if the weather will improve over the next few days.
-I will split this month's effort into three sections: invertebrates, birds and mammals and flora.
+After a week of gradually improving weather, the gods decided that we should then have another heatwave, with temperatures rising into the mid-30s and the UK June highest recorded temperature being exceeded on three successive dates (the 24th, 25th and 26th).
+Just as it is not pleasant to watch wildlife on cool, wet, overcast days it is not much fun to try to watch it in the baking sun, particularly when elderly souls such as myself are being encouraged to stay indoors!
+Still, I did get out and about, as you will see here.

 Invertebrates